 Juxtaposition is contrast—comparing dark with light, heroes with villains, night with day, beauty with cruelty.
 “All’s fair in love and war” is a famous example of juxtaposition—the idea puts two normally conflicting concepts side by side to make us reconsider the relationship they have to each other.

-Juxtaposition as a poetic device can be lighthearted, such as a friendship between a lion and a mouse, or it can give power and emotional resonance to a scene, such as young soldiers leaving for grim battle on a perfectly beautiful summer’s day.
+Juxtaposition as a literary device can be lighthearted, such as a friendship between a lion and a mouse, or it can give power and emotional resonance to a scene, such as young soldiers leaving for grim battle on a perfectly beautiful summer’s day.
 Effective use of juxtaposition can change the tone of an entire poem.

 Meter is the way in which rhythm is measured in a poem.
 It’s a pattern that functions on two basic premises: the number of syllables in a line of poetry, and how each syllable is either stressed (given emphasis, such as the first syllable of “nature”) or unstressed.

-We express the type of meter the poem follows also in two parts: the structure of stressed and unstressed syllables, and how many of them there are in one line.
+We express the type of meter the poem follows also in two parts: the structure of stressed and unstressed syllables, and how many of them there are in a single line.

 Similar to a metaphor, a metonym is a poetic device which uses an image or idea to stand in place of something.